alex-lt-kong/the-nitty-gritty/cpp/01_raii/README.md

 However, as always, it becomes more interesting (or horrible if you wish) if C comes into play.

-* What if, for whatever reason, we need to to `malloc()` raw pointer in constructors and `free()` in destructors?
-Going down this rabbit hole, things start to become surreal.
+* What if, for whatever reason, we need to to `malloc()` raw pointers in a constructor and `free()` them in destructors?
+Going down this rabbit hole, things start to turn surreal.

-* Think about this naive implementation:
+* Think about this naive implementation.
+Memory is `malloc()`ed in constructor and `free()`ed in destructor, perfect RAII:
     ```C++
     class Wallet {
     private: